nymtech/nym/tauri-wallet/webdriver/README.md

 ## Installation & usage
 *  `test excution happens inside /webdriver directory`
-*  `test data needs to be provided inside the user-data.js module`
+*  `test data needs to be provided inside the user-data.json`
-*  `check the wdio.conf.js to see the activities and path location of the binary`
+*  `check the wdio.conf.cjs to see the activities and path location of the binary`
 ```
 example:
 //mnemonic is a base64 enconded value, which is your 24 character passphrase, these values are for illustration purposes